-Serial Ethernet network data received by the XFP optical interface flow directly in to the Field Programmable Gate Array (FPGA).

-The FPGA contains the packet record processor, the two PCI-X interfaces and the DAG Universal Clock Kit (DUCK) timestamp engine.
-The DUCK provides high resolution perpacket timestamps which can be accurately synchronized.
+Serial Ethernet network data is received by the XFP optical interface flow into the Field Programmable Gate Array (FPGA) via the framer.
+The FPGA also contains the DAG Universal Clock Kit (DUCK) timestamp engine which provides high resolution per-packet timestamps which can be accurately synchronized.